kushaldas/lym/docs/workbook.rst

     sudo lymverify timezonechange

-Add sudo access to an user
+Add sudo access to a user
 ---------------------------

 Grant administrative(sudo) privileges to an existing normal user account